Muthembwa/iReporter/README.md

 This is just a wired User Interface.
 The main page to load first is login.html
-To run it go to https://muthembwa.github.io/iReporter/UI/login.html The UI is just wired for demonstration don't expect to really sign up or in just clink the links :-)
+To run it go to https://muthembwa.github.io/iReporter/UI/login.html The UI is just wired for demonstration don't expect to really sign up or in just click the links :-) The front end is to work with the following API https://github.com/Muthembwa/iReporter-Api